Can you really die of a broken heart?

 "Broken heart syndrome -- which is, in fact, a real thing -- is when someone finds out some shocking news, typically terrible news, and there's a massive release of these stress hormones that are released into the bloodstream, and the heart is then bombarded with these stress hormones," said Dr. Matthew Lorber, a psychiatrist at Lenox Hill Hospital in New York.

 "This could be the news, certainly, of a loved one dying, which is where the 'broken heart syndrome' name comes from.
 This could be the news of getting a divorce.
-This could be a boss coming in, telling you you're fired -- anything that can cause intense stress," Lorber said.
+This could be a boss coming in and telling you you're fired -- anything that can cause intense stress," Lorber said.

 The news doesn't have to be bad; it could even be good news delivered in a sudden, shocking way, explained Lorber.